 Planning and preparing for hikes.

 I spend a lot of time planning and preparing my hikes – finding the best possible hikes for every time of year, and continuously tweaking my gear and packing lists.
-I developed my favorite pieces of hiking gear and also specific hiking gear hacks (including hairnets and duct tape on my trekking poles).
+I developed my favorite pieces of hiking gear, my favorite food on the trail, my prefered way of cooking, my morning routine, my evening routine, my hygiene routine and also specific hiking gear hacks (including hairnets and duct tape on my trekking poles).

 - Hiking the Amalfi coast and discovering it’s amazing Italian food